Artea-Station/Artea-Station-Server/README.md

 * **Codedocs:** N/A
 * **Coderbus Discord:** https://discord.gg/Vh8TJp9

-This is Nosha Industry's downstream fork of Skyrat created in byond.
+This is Nosha Industry's fork of TG created in byond.

 Closed community for now until the requisite systems for moderation are put in place.